 Greetings friends and fans!
-This is The Daily Bone and I'm your ever hopeful and eternally optimistic doggie reporter Chester L. W. Stephens.
+This is The Daily Bone and I'm your ever hopeful and eternally optimistic doggie reporter Chester L. W. Spaniel.

 I'm presenting day five of my Sludge Report.
 Unfortunately, there is no mud today!
 It has turned cold again and the ground is frozen.
 It's windy and cloudy too.
 I did a quick search to see if there was any mud at all.